Are you looking to build and install DIY solar heating systems yourself?

-Because you can actually install smaller solar panels after reducing heat losses in your home.
-And also get the same result as with the twice bigger solar system.
+Because after reducing heat losses in your home, you can install smaller solar space heater and get the same result as the twice bigger solar system.

-If you want to achieve this with only one simple (and dirt cheap) hack, then check out my post on how to improve the thermal efficiency of your home using bubble wrap insulation on windows.
+If you want to achieve this with a simple hack, check out my post on how to improve the thermal efficiency of your home using bubble wrap insulation on windows.

-Housing for DIY solar panels is made using plywood (15mm/0.6in thick), while its front is polycarbonate sheet, 3mm/0.12in thick.
-Tempered glass can be used as well but it will make your solar panels much heavier.
-The back side of the solar collector is insulated with 20mm/0.8in rock-wool or styrodur.
+Heater mounting racks are made using plywood (15mm/0.6in thick), while its front is a polycarbonate sheet, 3mm/0.12in thick.
+You can use tempered glass, but it will make your solar panels much heavier.
+I have insulated the backside of the solar collector with 20mm/0.8in rock-wool.

-The solar collector is made with aluminum beer and soda cans, painted matte-black (paint resistant to high temperature).
-The top of each can is cut and bent in a way to ensure efficient heat exchange between the pop cans and the flowing air.
+The solar collector's main ingredients are aluminum cans, painted matte-black (any soda cans will do: Coke, Pepsi, beer, and other pop cans).
+The top of each can is cut and bent to ensure maximum solar panel efficiency by improving the heat exchange between the pop cans and the flowing air.

-Step by Step Guide: Building DIY Solar Panels
+Step by Step Guide: Building DIY Solar Heating Systems

-I have to warn you – solar installation is not very easy for the complete and total beginner.
-But do not get discouraged – that is basically why I have created this do-it-yourself solar guide.
+I have to warn you – solar installation is not an easy task for the complete and total beginner.
+But do not get discouraged – that is why I have created this do-it-yourself solar guide.
 I'll walk you through the exact procedure that I used, step-by-step.

 Let's dive right in.

-First, let's collect empty pop cans for solar panel assembly.
-Wash them thoroughly to prevent strange odors from showing up during the first run of solar collector.
-Cans are generally produced out of aluminum, but there are some made of iron.
+First, let's collect empty soda cans for solar panel assembly.
+Wash them thoroughly to prevent strange odors from showing up during the first run of the solar furnace.
+Pop-cans generally contain aluminum, but there are some made of iron.
 For this solar project, we need aluminum cans.
-You can test them easily with a magnet.
+You can quickly test them with a magnet.

 Carefully cut the top of each can with a sharp can-opener, then remove the loose top out of the can.
-Bottom of the can have to be carefully punched with a large Philips screwdriver, and then widen the hole up to max 1/3 of the can top radius.
+You need to carefully punch the bottom of the can with a large Philips screwdriver and then widen the hole up to max 1/3 of the can top radius.

-The shape of the bottom hole in the form of a star has a task to provide turbulent air flow which in return will enhance heat transfer from the can wall to the passing air.
+The shape of the bottom hole in the form of a star has a task to provide turbulent airflow, which will enhance heat transfer from the can wall to the passing air.

-Idea is to encourage turbulent airflow inside pop cans so that air passing through the tube can collect more heat from the warm wall of pop cans.
+The idea is to encourage turbulent airflow inside the soda can solar panel so that the air passing through the solar chimney can collect more heat from the warm pop can walls.

 Image 1 Image 2 Image 3

 BE CAREFUL!
-This procedure is extremely dangerous because pop can walls are very thin.
+This procedure is hazardous because of a thin pop can wall.
 Sharp parts may cause hand injury.

-After completed punching of the bottom hole, small parts of the metal could remain in the can.
+After completing the bottom hole punching, small parts of the metal could remain inside the can.
 Use pliers to remove these parts.

 Do not remove pieces of sheet metal and debris with your bare hands!

 Remove grease and dirt from the surface of cans.
 Any synthetic de-grease agent will do the job.
-Do this outdoors or in a well-ventilated room.
+Make sure to do it outdoors or in a well-ventilated room.

 Glue all cans together using adhesive silicone resistant to high temperatures (up to 200°C/400°F).
-There are products that can easily withstand temperatures up to 300°C/570°F. Top and bottom of pop cans are compatible and fit perfectly one onto another.
+Some glues can easily withstand temperatures up to 300°C/570°F.

+The top and bottom of pop cans are compatible and fit ideally one onto another.
 Put some glue or silicone on the edge of one can and press it against the other.
-In this way the glue/silicone will not run away from the edge.
-Image 4 shows inside view of two pop cans glued together, while series of stacked and finished cans is shown on img 5.
+In this way, the glue/silicone will not run away from the side.

 Picture 4 Picture 5 Picture 6